ruggeri/tech-notes/math/fourier5.md

 The real question is: what about `sin(k1t)` onto `sin(k2t)`.
 Is the projection zero?
 Here's how I see it.
-Say the first of these waves is travelling faster than the second (one has to be if `k1 != k2`).
+Say the first of these waves is traveling faster than the second (one has to be if `k1 != k2`).
 Then for every rotation that the first makes, the second falls `theta` degrees behind.

 So consider each time when the first wave is at phase `phi`.
 The question is: what is the sum of the second wave's values at these times?